SharkiCS/Cheat-Sheet-Cybersecurity-eJPT-Certificate/README.md

 | Kernel exploits |
 | Escaping VI editor |

 There are several ways of executing the script in the target machine.
-However, creating a Python web server would be the second eassier one in case we can't recreate the script by coping and paste it.
+However, creating a Python web server would be the second easiest one in case we can't recreate the script by coping and pasting it.

 1. Create a Python web server.
 2. Download the script in the target machine.